 This relatively fresh, 16.55 kg, shield-shaped, regmaglypted meteorite is by far the largest of the angrites found so far.
 The mass was found in Buenos Aires Province, Argentina by a farm worker who struck it with a plow.
 Thinking he had unearthed an Indian artifact, possibly an old mortar, he gave it to the landowner who set it by his house for the next ~20 years.
 Not until 1998, after reading an article on meteorites, did the owner seek to have the stone analyzed.
-In September of 2000, Dr. Gero Kurat of the Naturhistorisches Museum of Vienna, Austria made the determination that it was an angrite.
+In September 2000, Dr. G. Kurat of the Naturhistorisches Museum in Vienna, Austria made the determination that it was an angrite.

 D'Orbigny has a heterogeneous composition consisting of alternating layers of a dense, coarse-grained texture, and a porous texture containing abundant round vugs or hollow shells up to 2.5 cm, along with plates and druses composed primarily of augite (diopside-hedenbergite) crystals and some anorthite crystals.
 Formation of these vesicles is consistent with bubble growth involving significant CO and CO2 concentrations of 1020 ppm (up to 25 ppm C) in a magma as it ascended within a dike, undergoing decompression and coalescence of smaller bubbles, eventually solidifying near the surface (McCoy et al., 2003, 2006).
-It was ascertained that the druse pyroxenes formed under oxidizing conditions (near the QFM buffer), then underwent rapid cooling from ~1000°C, perhaps as a result of the dissipation of a hot vapor (Abdu et al., 2009).
+It was established that the druse pyroxenes formed under oxidizing conditions (near the QFM buffer), then underwent rapid cooling from ~1000°C, perhaps as a result of the dissipation of a hot vapor (Abdu et al., 2009).

 Conversely, instead of formation of the vesicles through an igneous process, it was proposed by Kurat et al. (2002) that they were originally solid spheres composed of one of the earliest and most reduced phases, possibly CaS, which was covered by anorthite-olivine rims and plates.
 The cores were subsequently lost through an oxidizing FeMnCr metasomatism process incorporating water, with the calcium being utilized in the formation of the augite, kirschsteinite, and diopside-hedenbergite.
 This druse formation scenario is consistent with a pneumatolytic formation process.
 Some of the vugs are now filled with glass.

 Ubiquitous primary glasses present in D'Orbigny have unfractionated chondritic relative abundances of refractory lithophiles, indicating a possible origin through bulk rock melting, but excluding an origin as residues of a partial melt.
 Solar-like trapped noble gases present in these glasses are thought to have originated from primordial reservoirs of solar wind gases which accumulated very early in Solar System history.
 These noble gases were subsequently implanted within the glasses by way of an ascending deep magma (Busemann et al., 2006).
 The presence of vesicles in Sahara 99555 and D'Orbigny angrites attests to this rapid ascent and cooling of volatile-enriched magma.
-Schiller et al. (2010) argue that angrites experienced such volatile depletion associated with accretion within a short time after CAI formation, which was ~1 m.y. before volatile depletion occurred on the HED parent body.
+Schiller et al. (2010) argue that angrites experienced such volatile depletion associated with accretion within a short time after CAI formation; timing of angrite volatile depletion was ~1 m.y. before volatile depletion occurred on the HED parent body.
 Two further episodes of volatile depletion on the angrite parent body are considered likely impact-related events.
 Formation of the glasses was contemporaneous with formation of the bulk of D'Orbigny.

 An alternative formation mechanism for the glass phase has been proposed by Varela et al. (2003).
 Based upon the finding that some elemental abundances, such as FeO and MnO, as well as some elemental ratios, such as CaO/TiO and FeO/MnO, are similar to those in CI chondrites, and because the glass shares many characteristics with glass inclusions in olivine grains from carbonaceous chondrites (e.g., the presence of volatile elements such as C and N, thought to have been incorporated as refractory material, which were subsequently volatilized through oxidation reactions and the depletion of volatile lithophile elements), they proposed that the glass crystals grew from a vapor phase (conceivably in the solar nebula) upon moist surfaces within interstitial spaces during olivine formation.
 Later, an oxidizing metasomatic alteration event that was intrinsically chondritic affected the glass and bulk rock.

-Nitrogen in D'Orbigny is scarce and exhibits an enrichment in δ15N (Abernethy et al., 2013).
-Futhermore, D'Orbigny has a low abundance of C that is also enriched in the heavier isotopes (δ18O) compared to other angrites, demonstrating a preferential loss of lighter isotopes during degassing.
-This enrichment in δ18O is unique from all other angrites, but similar to CI/CM chondrites.
-Although they could not determine a specific correlation between the C and N based either on their abundances or isotopic compositions, it was demonstrated that much of the C and N was likely incorporated as atoms within the silicate lattice, probably attained through metasomatic processes involving sulfur-rich fluids.
+The N abundance in D'Orbigny was determined by Deligny et al. (2019 #6045, 2021) to be <1 ppm in the bulk meteorite, while up to 655.3 (±189.1) ppm was measured in some glass inclusions.
+Moreover, they found the N-isotopic composition of primitive glass inclusions in olivines to be similar to CM chondrites (~50), but that the more evolved inclusions in certain glass phases have δ15N enrichments of up to 1068.2 (±174.2) .
+Such high δ15N values are similar to those measured in comets, and may represent the earliest delivery of cometary material to the inner Solar System.
+Abernathy et al. (2013) found that D'Orbigny contains a low abundance of C which is similarly enriched in the heavier isotopes compared to other angrites, indicating a preferential loss of lighter isotopes during degassing.
+Although Abernathy et al. (2013) could not determine a specific correlation between C and N based on either their abundances or their isotopic compositions, it was demonstrated that much of the C and N was likely incorporated as atoms within the silicate lattice, probably attained through metasomatic processes involving sulfur-rich fluids.
 It was further hypothesized that the atomic C originated from graphite, itself being an earlier product of a carbonate reduction process, or that it was a result of dissociation of CO and CO2.
 In a similar manner, it was shown that atomic N was likely dissociated at high temperatures and then became bound within the silicate lattice.
 There remains a speculation at this point that some of the C and/or N was originally an organic component of a carbonaceous phase similar to that found in CM-type carbonaceous chondrites.

 Trace element data argues for a more complex history for D'Orbigny and most angrites, including a non-igneous formation from a refractory condensate of a chondritic nature.
 Late phases of D'Orbigny are enriched in moderately volatile elements compared to early phases, and the two phases were formed under very different redox conditionsthe early phases grew under highly reducing conditions while the late phases grew under highly oxidizing conditions (Varela et al., 2005).
-Moreover, highly incompatible elements in all olivine phases are far out of equilibrium (highly enriched) with the parental melt that formed the bulk rock.
+The occurrence within anorthite (with or without olivine) of metal+sulfide arrays having a high Ni content (up to 50%) provides further evidence for a reducing sulfurous environment in the early formation history of D'Orbigny (Varela et al., 2015).
+Moreover, Hwang et al. (2015) observed FeSoxide associations hosted by anorthite which indicate an increasing degree of oxidation over time.
+It is also reported that the highly incompatible elements in all olivine phases are far out of equilibrium (highly enriched) with the parental melt that formed the bulk rock.
 Curiously, plagioclase, which formed together with the olivine, contains very different abundances of incompatible elements, suggesting that the olivine and plagioclase formed from melts of dissimilar compositions.
-It is thought that the solid spheres (possibly CaS), enriched in Ca and unfractionated trace elements, were subsequently decomposed under the highly oxidizing conditions.
+It is also considered that the solid spheres, which are now enriched in Ca and unfractionated trace elements, may have previously been composed of CaS before undergoing decomposition under increasingly high oxidizing conditions.
 By this process the previously bound trace elements were converted into a vapor phase and became available for late phase metasomatism and augite formation.

 From formation models developed by Sahijpal et al. (2007), and from RbSr and HfW systematics ascertained by Hans et al. (2009), it can be inferred that the angrite parent body experienced a relatively early onset of accretion, which was associated with volatile loss, within ~23 m.y. of Solar System history, a process which then proceeded rapidly to completion over a timeframe of <10 t.y.
 Crystallization of the angrites proceeded as a two-stage process, beginning with partial melting from a CV-like chondritic source composed of olivine, orthopyroxene, and clinopyroxene at low pressures and elevated oxygen levels.
-The abundance of water in the parental magma as calculated by Suzuki et al. (2012) was ~0.0030.012 wt%.
-They inferred a parent body mantle content of ~0.0010.003 wt% based on ~3040% partial melting and fractionation.
+The abundance of H2O in the parental magma as calculated by Suzuki et al. (2012) was ~0.0030.012 wt%.
+They inferred an APB mantle H2O content of ~0.0010.003 wt% (= 1030 ppm) based on ~3040% partial melting and fractionation.
 Heat generated by the decay of short-lived radiogenic isotopes produced metalsilicate melting, differentiation, and basaltic melt extrusion within ~100 t.y. of the onset of accretion.
 This basalt was slowly cooled to ~650°C, while some of the melt experienced rapid quenching (713°C/hr) during eruption onto the surface and/or through a severe impact event.

 A magnetic field with a strength ~20% that of present-day Earth was imparted to the angrite PB during its earliest phase of crystallization (as observed from D'Orbigny); this magnetic field may possibly be attributable to an orbital residence very near to the early T-Tauri phase solar field, or to an internal core-dynamo mechanism (Weiss et al., 2008).